pachyderm/docs/content/2.1.x/enterprise/auth/authorization/index.md

 - A **Robot User**: A Service account used for third party applications/systems integrating with Pachyderm APIs/Clients.

-- A **Pipeline User**: An internal Service Account used for Pipelines when interacting with Pachyderm ressources.
+- A **Pipeline User**: An internal Service Account used for Pipelines when interacting with Pachyderm resources.

 - A **All Cluster Users** (`allClusterUsers`) : A general subject that represents **everyone who has logged in to a cluster**.
 ## Resources